Business Laws of Singapore 2022: Complete Guide Before Registration

 If you’ve concluded that you’re liable to GST or have voluntarily elected to apply, you must take the following steps:

-Completing an e-Learning Training:
+Completing an e-Learning Training entails the following steps:

 Send in your application:

 You have the option of submitting a GST application.
 You will be asked to submit additional documentation after completing the online registration.
-Businesses that voluntarily register for GST are expected to use the GIRO system for GST transactions and reimbursements.
+Businesses who voluntarily register for GST are expected to use the GIRO system for GST transactions and reimbursements.

 Receive notice of the registration’s date of issuance: